Chavacano: Varieties

 Linguists have identified at least six Spanish creole varieties in the Philippines.
 Their classification is based on their substrate languages and the regions where they are commonly spoken.
-The three known varieties of Chavacano with Tagalog as their substrate language are the Luzon-based creoles of which are Caviteño (spoken in Cavite City), Bahra or Ternateño (spoken in Ternate, Cavite) and Ermiteño (once spoken in the old district of Ermita in Manila and is now extinct).
+The three known varieties of Chavacano with Tagalog as their substrate language are the Luzon-based creoles of which are Caviteño (spoken in Cavite City), Bahra or Ternateño (spoken in Ternate, Cavite) and Ermitaño (once spoken in the old district of Ermita in Manila and is now extinct).